Keenlol/SKE_final_project_y1-1/README.md

 ## Known Issues 🐞
-- Paddles might ignore the ball when moving into it in a specific way that causes it to overlap with the ball, increase the event frequency might fix it.
+- Paddles might ignore the ball when moving into it in a specific way that causes it to overlap with the ball, increasing the event frequency might fix it.
 - Closing the game may cause flashing windows briefly (cosmetic issue).